Click the link to learn about COVID-19 and blood donation, including exposure and symptom deferrals for all donors

 Blood donation is one of the most important things you can do for others.
 It allows you to help save the life of a premature infant or trauma victim, or vastly improve the health of someone fighting a chronic disease or cancer.
 There is no substitute for human blood, which means local hospitals rely on the generosity of our community for the gift of life.

 The impact of blood donation is full circle.
-Donating empowers healthy people to share the gift of health, which in turn keeps neighbors and community members alive and thriving.
-Your donation can help people who have experienced: cancer, car accident or trauma, heart surgery, severe anemia, pregnancy complications, and much more.
+Donating blood empowers healthy people to share the gift of health, which in turn keeps neighbors and community members alive and thriving.
+Your blood donation can help people who have experienced: cancer, car accident or trauma, heart surgery, severe anemia, pregnancy complications, and much more.

-Research shows a connection between altruism, generosity and health.
+Research shows a connection between altruism, generosity, and health.
 Though it might not be the kind of health measured by your fitness tracker, an emotional boost improves overall well-being and can add years to your life.
-In addition, each time you donate, you get a mini health screening.
-Track your blood pressure, pulse, hematocrit, temperature and cholesterol in your online personalized health portal.
+In addition, each time you donate blood, you get a mini health screening.
+Track your blood pressure, pulse, hematocrit, temperature and cholesterol in your online blood donor portal.

 After you arrive at a San Diego Blood Bank donation center or blood drive, there are typically four steps.
 The donation process usually takes 45 minutes to an hour.

 1. Answer a questionnaire about travel history, lifestyle, medications, and general health.

 2. Receive a health screen (e.g., blood pressure, temperature, pulse, hematocrit) to ensure your wellbeing and determine any barriers to donation.

 3. Donate blood.
-The process itself takes about 10 minutes for whole blood, during which you can lay back and relax.
+The donation process itself takes about 6-10 minutes for whole blood, during which you can lay back and relax.
 Many donors think of this as “me time” that saves lives.

 4. Sit in the canteen for 15 minutes while you enjoy a well-deserved beverage and snack.

-Next, your donation is taken to the lab and gets processed in a centrifuge to separate it into three different lifesaving components.
+Next, your blood donation is taken to the lab and gets processed in a centrifuge to separate it into three different lifesaving components.
 Once testing is completed to ensure safety of the blood components, 24/7 dispatchers deliver it to the hospital, where it is used to help someone in need.